-When the words should or preferably are used, the QC is recommended; when must is used, the QC is mandatory.
-Additional QC procedures should be used when necessary to ensure that results are valid.
+Some methods in Part 5000 include specific QC procedures, frequencies, and acceptance criteria.
+These are considered the minimum QCs needed to perform the method successfully.
+When the words may or preferably are used, the QC is suggested but not required; when must is used, the QC is required.
 Some regulatory programs may require additional QC or have alternative acceptance limits.
-In those cases, the laboratory should follow the more stringent requirements.
+In those cases, the laboratory must follow the more stringent requirements.